Berkshire Mall (Pennsylvania): History

 On January 12, 2011 according to leaked security footage, a mall patron fell head first into the fountain in the Boscov's court due to being distracted because she was walking and text messaging at the same time.
 Days later the video uploaded to YouTube with titles such as "Girl Falls In Mall Fountain While Texting" went viral and received international news coverage.
 As a result of this incident, the security guard who posted the video was fired.

 On May 22, 2014, the mall was hit by an unusually severe spring thunderstorm.
 Golf ball-sized hail ripped through the ceiling causing interior damage by shattering skylights which left glass and debris covering walkways, plants and the fountain in the Sears court, while cars were dented and windshields smashed in the parking lot.

 The Bon-Ton store, originally a Lit Brothers until 1976 and later a Pomeroy's until 1987, at Berkshire Mall shuttered on August 28, 2018, after it wasn't able to establish any new conditions to satisfy its established long-term debt.
 On November 8, 2018, Sears announced it would shutter as part of an ongoing decision to phase out of their traditional brick-and-mortar format.

 In July 2020, Allied Properties sold Berkshire Mall to Namdar Realty Group.

 In November 2022, the former Bon-Ton space at the mall was condemned by the township fire marshal due to a partially collapsing roof as well as other issues with the structure.

 In October 2025, it was announced that the mall was slated for closure, demolition, and redevelopment.

 Berkshire Mall West

 Berkshire Mall West is a strip plaza across Woodland Road from Berkshire Mall that contains a Fine Wine & Good Spirits Premium Collection store, One Stop Beverage, TJ Maxx, Outback Steakhouse, and Customers Bank.
 There was a Circuit City until 2009, which closed after the chain folded and reopened as an H. H. Gregg in 2010.
-H. H. Gregg closed in 2017 as part of the chain's "turnaround efforts"; the space was split between Burlington and Boot Barn stores in 2021.
+H. H. Gregg closed in 2017 as part of the chain's "turnaround efforts"; the space became a Burlington in 2021.
 There was also an A.C.
-Moore until that chain went out of business in 2020, and an Old Country Buffet that closed in 2016.
+Moore until that chain went out of business in 2020 (that space is now a DSW), and an Old Country Buffet that closed in 2016 (That space became a Boot Barn).